Leyland cypress: Taxonomic status

 Cupressus × leylandii is a hybrid of two other cypress species: Monterey cypress (Cupressus macrocarpa) and Nootka cypress (Cupressus nootkatensis).
 The taxonomic status of Nootka cypress has changed over time, and this has affected the taxonomic status of the hybrid.
 Nootka cypress was first regarded as belonging in the genus Cupressus, but was later placed in Chamaecyparis.
 It has become clear, however, that when the genus Cupressus is defined to include Chamaecyparis, it is paraphyletic unless it also includes Juniperus.
 In 2004, Little et al. transferred the Nootka cypress to Callitropsis.
 Little (2006) proposed another alternative by transferring all the North American species of Cupressus, including the Monterey cypress (C. macrocarpa), to Callitropsis.

 In some of these classifications, this and other hybrids of Nootka cypress become very unusual in being intergeneric hybrids, the only ones ever reported among the gymnosperms.
 In 2010, Mao et al. performed a more detailed molecular analysis and redefined Cupressus to exclude Chamaecyparis, but to include the Nootka cypress.
 It may be added that attempts to cross Nootka cypress with other Chamaecyparis species have been universally unsuccessful.
-The scientific name of Leyland cypress depends on the treatment of Nootka cypress.
+The scientific name of Leyland cypress depends on the taxonomic treatment of Nootka cypress.
 Where Nootka cypress is considered as Cupressus nootkatensis, the hybrid is within the Cupressus genus and is therefore Cupressus × leylandii.
 If both Monterey and Nootka cypress are considered as species of Callitropsis, the hybrid is Callitropsis × leylandii.
 However where the parents are treated as being in different genera, Leyland cypress becomes an intergeneric hybrid: if Nootka cypress is within Chamaecyparis, the name of the hybrid becomes ×Cupressocyparis leylandii, and where it is treated as Xanthocyparis, the hybrid becomes ×Cuprocyparis leylandii.

 Two other similar hybrids have also been raised, both involving Nootka cypress with other Cupressus species: